Emergency-Optimizers/Data-Processing/README.md

 3. Install the packages required by this project `pip install -r source/requirements.txt`

 ## Structure
+All the code is in the `source/` directory, with the analysis notebooks contained in the `source/analysis/` directory.
+Analysis of the experiment results is done in `source/analysis/simulator/`.

 ### Data
-The data used in this project can't be made public and will therefor not be contained in this public repository.
+The data used in this project can't be made public and will therefore not be contained in this public repository.
-The data is stored in the `data/` directory and contains two directories; `raw/` which contains the location directory of `incidents.csv` and `depots.csv`, and `processed/` which contains the location directory of preprocessed `incidents.csv` and `depots.csv`.
+The data is stored in the `data/` directory and contains three directories; `raw/` which contains the directory of the raw `incidents.csv` and `depots.csv`, `processed/` which contains the directory of the processed `incidents.csv` and `depots.csv`, and lastly `enhanced/` which contains the final form of the OUH dataset which the simulator will use.
+The OD cost matrix and traffic data is included as well.
-Example:

 ```
 data/
+    enhanced/
+        oslo/
+            depots.csv
+            incidents.csv
     processed/
         oslo/
             depots.csv